CodexLink/SmartClassroomSystem/README.md

   - For compatibility, of course.
 Since I didn't provide for the schematics, you could use different components or MCUs to your liking.

 - ***How did you come with this project?***
   - Long story short, I wanted to achieve ideal time for what allocated time was for the discussions and for the waiting time to open the room.
 In our school, you need a staff / administrator to open the room door for you.
 And I as for what I know, I don't like how we wasting our time for nothing.
 That's because they are late as usual.
-One thing to mention is that we have one course-dedicated room from the technological building and the one who is assigned to that building is taking a while to open our room because he was always **LATE**, and that is always the scenario during monday, wednesday, and friday.
+One thing to mention is that we have one course-dedicated room from the technological building and the one who is assigned to that building is taking a while to open our room because he was always **LATE**, and that is always the scenario during Monday, Wednesday, and Friday.
 It makes me feel bad, the fact that building is highly focused on technology!
 So, to make atleast a solution, we were able to think of this project, without actually us thinking on how hard it is gonna be.
 And with that, few weeks later, this project was born.

 - ***Why did you open-sourced this!?
 And aren't you afraid it as the Lead Developer?***
   - I don't want to put any of my works in the bookshelf from which other people doesn't see it.
-I want things to be accessible because that makes me want to value the hardworks and sleepless nights that I throw off especially on this project.
+I want things to be accessible because that makes me want to value the hard work and sleepless nights that I throw off especially on this project.
 And yes, I'm not afraid of getting stolen.
 I always assume we could do things legal and proper.
 And I'm already a victim of it and know how it feels to get stolen by someone else.

 - ***What would you do if someone got **stonks** from this project?***
   - I might close this one down.
 But I believe this project is very hard to replicate physically.
 I just do hope I could get something on it, or even just credits were just fine.
-Keep in mind that the project is just a ***bare-minimum*** setup that could be possibly done in home or from small-scale buildings with multiple rooms.
+Keep in mind that the project is just a ***bare-minimum*** setup that could be possibly done in-home or from small-scale buildings with multiple rooms.
 I know this type of setup is possibly expensive, but we're just showing here the concept of what IoT can do nowadays.

-- ***Can I submit issues and submit proposal for alternative methods?***
+- ***Can I submit issues and submit a proposal for alternative methods?***
   - That's a nice of you!
 Yes you can, just make things a bit formal.
 Even though I don't have a template for making it descent and formal as possible.
 I would just give you freedom on how would you laid out the proposals or issue.
 Just label things out accordingly in my labels that I made.

 - ***This was such a medium-scale project!?
 How did you survive working on this one alone???***
   - I don't even know how I were able to survive this while learning throughout the semester.
 But hey, at least I wasn't suicidal or didn't got grave inside of a depression.
 But to be honest, I did survive by just literally working on it **non-stop**.
 You really have to sacrafice having fun and being go-happy with others.
 You really have to focus on it.
 Which in the end, **I was now quite emotionless, not being able to be happy at things that I want to be happy.** - ***DISCLAIMER - I'm not scaring you or other people at trying to sacrafice for the better, this was literally just happened due to circumstances.
 Maybe there's a better way to code productively and not by just coding all times and ending up at being emotionless and blame self for such stupid reasons...***

+- ***I just checked the documentation and your recommendation is SO LONG!
+What the hell?
+So that means the project has a lot of flaws???***
+  - I would literally agree that it has quite few flaws. **NOT** a lot.
+Because majority of the functionalities of the system pretty works well in my own perspective.
+I could be wrong, because the fact that, we realized that during the pandemic online sessions.
+And we only fixed few things.
+But that fixes and adjustments didn't get committed in repository.
+Which is quite dissapointing.
+Anyway, IIRC the only problems or recommendations that I had is all about the implementation and how should I be using another components instead of having of what I currently have in the inventory.

 - ***Can I ask question/s?***
   - Sure thing!
 Just be polite and I'll answer your question through my email indicated in my Github Profile!